Skip to main content

 When refinancing makes sense

-Maybe rates are going down, your financial needs have changed, or your adjustable-rate mortgage is about to begin adjusting and you’d like some more predictability in your budget — all of these situations might lead you to refinance your original mortgage.
+Maybe rates are going down, your financial needs have changed, or your adjustable-rate mortgage is about to begin adjusting and you’d like some more predictability in your budget.
+These are all reasons to consider refinancing your original mortgage.

 You want a lower rate or a shorter term.

-If you can find a rate 1% to 2% lower than what you're paying now, it could be a good time to jump on it.
-Similarly, when rates drop, you may be able to refinance into a mortgage with a shorter term without much change in your monthly payment.
+If you can find a rate 1% to 2% lower than what you're paying now, it could be a good time to refinance.
+Additionally, dropping interest rates may mean you can refinance into a mortgage with a shorter term without much change in your monthly payment.

 You want a lower payment.